U.S. backs Ukraine, warns Russia with Biden visit

 Ukraine and its U.S. and European Union allies, which signed the accord with Russia, complain Moscow is failing to persuade separatists in the east to disarm and vacate occupied public buildings.
 Russia denies it is orchestrating the militants, who say they want the chance to join Crimea in being annexed by Moscow.

-"No nation should threaten its neighbors by amassing troops along the border.
+"No nation should threaten its neighbours by amassing troops along the border.
 We call on Russia to pull these forces," Biden told a joint news conference after meeting Yatseniuk.

 Biden added: "We will not allow this to become an open ended process.
 Time is short in which to make progress."